Vikaskumar75/Notes-App/README.md

 ### Notes App
-This app is a commnad line tool that allows you create, remove, list, and read notes.
+This app is a command line tool that allows you create, remove, list, and read notes using command line.

     ## Usage with specific commands:
     `list` - Lists all notes. ( node app.js list )